Josh Bell Player Props: Guardians vs. Mariners

-Josh Bell -- 0-for-3 in his most recent game -- will be in action for the Cleveland Guardians versus the Seattle Mariners, with Logan Gilbert on the mound, on April 1 at 9:40 PM ET.
+The Cleveland Guardians and Josh Bell, who went 0-for-2 last time in action, battle Marco Gonzales and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Mariners.
+In his most recent game he had a hitless performance (0-for-2) against the Mariners.

 Josh Bell Game Info & Props vs. the Mariners